rescrv/libmacaroons/README.md

     ...         return False
     ...

-This callback processes all caveats that begin with ``time < '', and returns True if the specified time has not yet passed.
+This callback processes all caveats that begin with 'time < ', and returns True if the specified time has not yet passed.
 We can see that our caveat does indeed return True when the caveat holds, and False otherwise: